-- i. to review the revised identified gaps and inconsistencies document that reflects the comments and observations received from Contracting Parties; and - ii. to instruct the Secretariat, on the basis of the input provided at SC58, to finalize a draft of revised Rules for consideration at SC59 in preparation for COP14. - 1.
+- i. to review the revised identified gaps and inconsistencies document that reflects the comments and observations received from Contracting Parties; and - ii. to instruct the Secretariat, on the basis of the input provided at SC59, to finalize a draft of revised Rules for consideration at SC60 in preparation for COP14. - Document SC58 Doc.12 Review of the Rules of Procedure was prepared and published for SC58.
+The Standing Committee cancelled SC58 due to the COVID situation and requested that the outstanding SC58 agenda be moved forward to SC59.
+Document SC58 Doc.12 has therefore been updated accordingly and is presented here as SC59 Doc.12.
 This document has been prepared by the Secretariat and the Legal Adviser.